 What is the best time of year to go to the Whitsundays?

 The Whitsundays are a sub-tropical environment with a dry and wet season.

 The dry season is in winter, with temperatures around the mid-20s.
 For Queenslanders, this means just putting a jumper on at night.

-In the wet season, there are summer temperatures around the low to mid-30s.
+In the wet season, summer temperatures are around the low to mid-30s.
 While it can get hot and humid with some rainfall, the occasional showers provide welcome relief.

-Considering the weather, each time of year has a different pro and con to consider.
+Considering the weather, each time of year has different pros and cons.
 The consensus among tourism operators is the best time of year to sail in the Whitsundays is in early Spring.

 The Great Barrier Reef runs outside the Whitsunday Islands, acting as a protective barrier from large ocean swells; This provides the ideal sheltered location for a boating holiday on any boat.

 Catamarans are widely known for their safety due to having excellent stability and excess buoyancy.
 Yachties will tell you that monohulls are safer for open ocean cruising, but this is not a concern for those wishing to charter in the calm waters of the Whitsundays.

 How does hiring a catamaran as a bareboat charter work?